JohnMatthews26/customer_exercise/customer_info/README.md

 ### Export to CSV

 Add a button that allows the user to export the data to CSV.
+Modify data structure to more easily accommodate exporting to CSV.

 ### Data Structure